 Was this nothing more than simple foresight driven by (then-) contemporary views on foreign policy?
 I suppose thoughts of a renewed conflict in the Middle East were not farfetched, as the war in Iraq has a history that stretches well beyond the events of 9/11.

 However, of all the alleged time travelers who have come and gone, these remarks make John Titor one of a kind.

 3. The 2008 Olympics: Cancelled

-As a result of the many conflicts, no, there were no official Olympics after 2004.
+Claim: Due to several conflicts, there would be no official Olympics after 2004.

 Of course, Titor didn’t always hit the mark.

 The 2008 Olympics, which were ultimately held in Beijing, China, still happened.
 However, do you remember how close they came to not happening?

 During the lead up to the Olympics, Tibetan protests spread throughout Chinese provinces, with calls for independence and the return of the Dalai Lama.
 Many wondered if this would interfere with the Olympics, leading to a boycott (Read: Police tighten grip; China says Olympics won’t be disrupted)

 This is, of course, slightly twisting Titor’s words.
 He mentioned several conflicts, most likely implying that civil unrest leading up to the war rendered the Olympics impractical and unwanted.

 But remember: Titor mentioned a slight divergence, anywhere from 1-2.5%, which could make all the difference in the world.